-Scar Tissue Release: MSTR – not just for scars!
+Scar Tissue Release: MSTR® – relief for scars & muscles

 2nd June 2019, Letchworth

-At the beginning of June it was a real privilege to join eight other bodyworkers to learn MSTR® – the Mcloughlin Scar Tissue Release technique.
-My thanks for this opportunity must go to Jen Tiller, the Breathing Coach and founder of Healerzone and tutor Claire Grant for teaching us.
-It was an enjoyable and fascinating day, full of discussion, learning, practice, personal experiences and some highly impressive results.
-It surprised even me with its speed and effectiveness to release scar tissue.
+At the beginning of June it was a real privilege to learn MSTR® – the Mcloughlin Scar Tissue Release technique.
+My thanks for this opportunity must go to Jen Tiller, the Breathing Coach and founder of Healerzone and tutor Claire Grant.
+It was a fascinating day, full of discussion, learning, practice, personal experiences and some highly impressive results.
+It surprised me with its speed and effectiveness to release scar tissue.

 What Is A Scar?